giannicastillo/taskmgmt-reactjava-fullstack/projectnotes.md

 You can track if a user has logged in through session.
 Storing user in session allows you to access a session Storage object for the current origin.

+Data stored in localStorage has no expiration time.
+Data stored in sessionStorage gets cleared when the page session ends.